azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 >> This step is very important because the SwiftUI property wrappers like @FetchRequest, @SectionedFetchRequest will look for the NSManagedObjectContext inside the view's environment using @Environment property wrapper.
 If they don't find a value for ```managedObjectContext``` key then your code will not work as expected.

+>> NSManagedObject also conforms to the ObservableObject protocol.
+This means they have the capability of publishing their changes to the view.

-Now, you are ready to use Core Data inside your View.
+Now, you are ready to use Core Data inside your views.

->> View in SwiftUI is also a View Model.
+>> A view in SwiftUI is also a view model.
 Anytime in this article we refer to a view we are talking about a SwiftUI view which is also a view model.
 Check out the articles discussed in resources section below to learn more about it.

 ## Displaying Budget Categories